HannahBruch/hannah-wallpapers/README.md

 All of my wallpapers, hosted on github.
+You can add puller.bat or puller.sh as a scheduled task to automatically pull from the repo as often as you'd like.
+I update the repo with new wallpapers sporadically.
 Currently the python script doesn't work.
-(It's meant to automatically upload new wallpapers to github and automatically pull from the github repo, synchronizing wallpapers across all devices)
+(It's meant to automatically upload new wallpapers to github and automatically pull from the github repo, synchronizing wallpapers across all devices).

 # Credit
 Most are from 4chan's /wg/ and /w/ boards (mostly /wg/), where crediting for photos isn't enforced or part of the culture at all.